 Housing Discrimination in Alabama

-There is currently no explicit penalties for discrimination spelled out in Alabama law.
-The Fair Housing Act sets forth guidelines on how to file a discrimination suit with the state.
+There are currently no explicit penalties for discrimination spelled out in Alabama law.
+The Federal Fair Housing Act sets forth guidelines on how to file a discrimination suit with the state.

 Additional Landlord Tenant Regulations in Alabama